Did you know that the world’s busiest suspension bridge is located in New York City?

 1. The George Washington Bridge connects Manhattan with New Jersey

-The bridge spans the Hudson River in New York City and connects the New York borough of Manhattan with the New Jersey borough of Fort Lee.
+The bridge in New York spans the Hudson River and connects the New York borough of Manhattan with the New Jersey borough of Fort Lee.

 It has been of massive importance for the development of Bergen County in New Jersey as it provides easy access to New York.
 It also enables Interstate 95, the main Interstate Highway on the U.S. east coast which runs all the way from Florida to the Canadian border, to cross the Hudson River.